-14. Policy for the protection of the Warragul Burrowing Crayfish potential impact of the development on the habitat of Warragul Burrowing Crayfish (WBC).
+13. Policy for the protection of the Warragul Burrowing Crayfish

+Requirement 30 in both PSP requires that "Development applications for land covered by natural waterways, drainage lines or seepages must be accompanied by an assessment of the potential impact of the development on the habitat of Warragul Burrowing Crayfish (WBC).
 For land where WBC is either confirmed or assumed to be present, applications must indicate how negative impact on WBC habitat has been avoided, minimised or offset".
 While this requirement recognises potential areas of WBC habitat it does not provide stronger protection for WBC.
 In addition, not all the waterways are mapped in PSPs which delays the required assessment during planning process.